kubeflow/website/content/en/docs/gke/deploy/deploy-cli.md

 * Location can be a zone or a region depending on whether you want a regional cluster

   * Currently, Kubeflow Pipelines doesn't work with regional deployments.
 For more, go to [kubeflow/gcp-blueprints#6](https://github.com/kubeflow/gcp-blueprints/issues/6).

+  * For the default configuration, you need to choose a location that supports NVIDIA Tesla K80 Accelerators (`nvidia-tesla-k80`).
+    To see which accelerators are available in each zone, run the following command:
+    ```
+    gcloud compute accelerator-types list
+    ```

 * The **Makefile** at `${KF_DIR}/Makefile` contains a rule `set-values` with appropriate `kpt cfg` commands to set the values of the parameters